Braedach/Intune-Registry-Scripts/README.md

 They are available as is but they work fine on a test tenant.

 Test tenant is very small about 10 Windows 10 PCs max with two joined via autopilot and the rest registered (BYOD) personal managed MDM.
+Im more interested in roaming devices at this stage rather than full corporate managed desktops which are normally managed via GP

 Help yourself if you are learning as this is where I started.